 Pray with and for her.

 Every day, we give thanks for our girls in their hearing.
 When our daughters experience trouble, we pray together.
 And, believe me, we parents get down on our knees on our own as well!
 They know we care because of our prayers.

 Additionally, out of gratitude for their health and strength, we support 2 children in other countries through child sponsorship programs.
 As a family, we pray for these children.
 We take turns writing notes, drawing pictures, and sending photographs.
 This family connection over caring for these two children led us to contribute to medical care for children in other countries.
 Our family cares and prays for each other and others, as well.

 Let your teen or tween know you want the best for him!

-We want what is best for them.
-We want to protect and lead our teen and tween even as we prepare them for handling future challenges.
-We have their best interests in our hearts.
+We want what is best for our teens and tweens.
+Our desire to protect, lead, and prepare them for future challenges shows that we have their best interests in our hearts.

 Parents, have you ever actually said this to your children?
 Do they know that you make difficult decisions, and even go against the crowd because you love them?

 Our daughters don’t always like our decisions, but they know that our decisions come from a place of love.
 When we make an unpopular stand, The Man and I have said, “You know that we do this for you because we love you.
 We want what’s best for you.
 We want you to live the good life.”